bolangi/tutu/README.md

 Tutu
 ====

-Flat-file CMS based on the Dancer web framework
+Flat-file CMS

-Tutu is a flat-file CMS inspired by Blosxom, a minimalist blogging tool.
+Tutu is a flat-file CMS for creating dynamic websites.

+You can develop and test the site on your own system, and update the production site using Tutu's rsync script.

 Pages are created as text files, typically formatted with Markdown.
+Authenticated users may access pages and upload and download files based on per-user permissions.

-Tutu is based on the Dancer web framework.
+Tutu is inspired by Blosxom and based on the Dancer web framework.

-Authenticated users may upload and download files.

-Access to individual pages and directories may be given on a per user basis.

 INSTALLATION
 ------------